What is wrong with ESG? Lights and shadows of an emerging standard

 However, there are also clear international ESG standard metrics.
 For example, the Global Reporting Initiative (GRI), the International Integrated Reporting Council (IIRC) or the Sustainability Accounting Standards Board (SASB) provide well-established guidelines on metrics and disclosure to make ESG performance comparable and transparent.
 These standards are currently extensively applied in most companies’ sustainability reports and create standard disclosure criteria and metrics for ESG initiatives, as suggested by the Sustainability framework issued and supported by Securities Commissions and Central Banks in various jurisdictions.

 In addition to individual metrics, consolidated measures of Environmental, Social and Governance dimensions (ESG Indexes) are emerging.
 They integrate data from granular components of the three E, S and G pillars with different weights depending on the specific industry sector and consolidate them into a single comparable measure that reflects the broader impact of sustainability.
-ESG Indexes have been widely criticized for inconsistency in their outcomes.
+ESG Indexes have been widely criticised for inconsistency in their outcomes.
 More research is needed to ensure that they properly reflect the actual and perceived performance on the sustainability of the analysed entities.
 However, ESG indexes are being increasingly used by financial analysts and rating agencies as a basis for decisions on credit lending or investments involving sustainability capabilities.

 Whiteshield has recently launched an ESG Resilience Index to map the ESG journey of companies and jurisdictions.
 It examines and measures both ESG performance and ESG perception to help companies and jurisdictions identify specific gaps in the individual ESG pillars and in the way they are communicated.
 The performance component integrates more than 400 individual metrics for E, S, and G pillars into a single, comparable indicator (see Figure 1 below on the metrics tree for the WS ESG Resilience Index).